Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 Pacific Northwest

 - Seattle to Portland: 3.5 hours.
-Beautiful Puget Sound and Columbia River views.
+Beautiful Puget Sound and Columbia River scenery.

 - Portland to Eugene: 2.5 hours.
-Willamette Valley scenery.
+Willamette Valley countryside.

 California